Polynesia: Maupiti + Rangiroa + Moorea - October 2012

 To find the nicest pensions, it's worth taking the time to look for recent reviews from travelers, forums and blogs.
 Better to book in advance, to be sure to find a place in the pension of his dreams.
 Since there are only a few rooms, they display very quickly complete.

 AT RangiroaI stayed at the Cécile pension.
-My birthday falling in the middle of the trip, I was entitled, in the evening, to a big cake with candles and a mini-ukulele concert!
-A delicate attention, organized with the complicity of my girlfriend of travel ...
+As my birthday fell in the middle of the trip, I was treated to a big cake with candles and a mini ukulele concert in the evening!
+A delicate attention, organized with the complicity of my traveling girlfriend...

 Short, Polynesians really have a sense of hospitality and hospitality.
 These are not empty words.
 We really realize that by staying in pensions.